EskiNott/Unity-UI-Builder-Example/README.md

 # Unity-UI-Builder-Example
-Based on Tutorial Unity UI Toolkit in 5 Minutes https://www.youtube.com/watch?v=yUXFHAOXhcA&t=120s
+This example based on Tutorial [Unity UI Toolkit in 5 Minutes](https://youtu.be/yUXFHAOXhcA) by [MadCat Tutorials](https://www.youtube.com/@madcattutorials2422)